 A UCL graduate with a certification in Innovation and Strategy from Harvard University, another certification in Innovation from Massachusetts in the bag.
 At 24, Debbie Larry-Izamoje has proven that age shouldn’t be a limiting factor when it comes to achieving success.
-Haven started her company ‘Image Boosters’ at 21, Debbie has gone ahead to work with several brands in the Nigeria digital space while also empowering young adults on entrepreneurship.
+Having started her company ‘Image Boosters’ at 21, Debbie has gone ahead to work with several brands in the Nigeria digital space while also empowering young adults on entrepreneurship.
 She tells us more about herself, her struggles and the journey that has produced this 24 year old trail blazing CEO.

 Hi Debbie, so tell us who Debbie Larry-Izamoje is?